LibreLoom/design/README.md

   - Flat design with lots of padding (enough to look not compressed but also doesn't feel big.)
   - Minimal visual effects & shadows (like, really, really minimal, preferably zero).
   - Circle/pill/fully-rounded-rectangle UI elements.
 Larger elements may be rounded rectangles.
   - Navigation/toolbars float, and go on the *bottom*.
-They collapse to circular hamburger menu buttons on small screens, and can then be dragged (like the selfie view in Apple's dual camera recording) to any corner of the screen.
+They collapse to circular hamburger menu buttons on small screens, and can then be dragged/flinged (like the selfie view in Apple's dual camera recording) to any corner of the screen.
   - Sections in nav/toolbars are separated with "|"-like shapes.
 The divider uses the accent color and almost spans the navbar's full height.
   - Nice, fluid animations.
 Take inspiration from Apple's Liquid Glass on this one.
 - Customization: